hesanta2/game-of-life/README.md

 You can see a live demo of this implementation of the Game of Life [here](https://hesanta2.github.io/game-of-life)).

+- Use the play/pause button to control the animation of the game
+- Use the restart button to reset the game to its initial state
+- Draw on the cells with the left mouse button
+- Erase with the middle mouse button
+- Pause the game by pressing the spacebar

 ## Installation

 To install this project locally, clone this repository and run `npm install` in the project directory.